tari-labs/tari-university/src/cryptography/fraud-proofs-1/PITCHME.md

 +++
 ## Universal fraud proof (Cont'n)
 <u>Bitcoin blockchain</u>
-- represent the entire blockchain as a key-value store Sparse Merkle tree
+- represent the entire blockchain as a key-value store uisng Sparse Merkle tree
     - `Key = UTXO ID`
     - `Value = 1 if unspent or 0 if spent`
 - Each transaction will change the state root of the blockchain
     - `rootTransition(stateRoot, tx, witnesses) != stateRoot`
 - full node sends lightclient/SPV this data to proof a valid fraud proof
 - SPV computes this function.
-If the transition root of the state root is different from the state root in the block then the block is rejected

 ![fraudproof](https://raw.githubusercontent.com/tari-labs/tari-university/fraudproofs/src/cryptography/fraud-proofs-1/sources/fraudproof.png)

 - post-state root can be excluded in order to save block space
 - But this increase the fraud proof size